Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 ## Authenticate and Analyze

-The Contrast SCA is invoked by a command line interface.

-Contrast recommends that this is invoked as part of a CI pipeline so that running the SCA is automated as part of your build process.
+Once the CLI tool is installed, you can analyze applications and see the results in the Contrast UI.
+Contrast recommends that SCA is invoked as part of a CI pipeline so that running the SCA is automated as part of your build process.

 Use the following commands (with placeholders for your credentials) to analyze an application: